SreeSagar09/SpringJDBCApplication3/README.md

-A program to demonstrate the insert multiple of records using batchUpdate method in db:
+A program to demonstrate how to insert multiple records into db by using batchUpdate method: